Command line utilities

 -P PRIOR_FILE, --prior_file PRIOR_FILE

--M, --marg_gp_noise Analytically marginalize the correlated Gaussian noise amplitudes.
+--no_marg_gp_noise Don't analytically marginalize the correlated Gaussian noise amplitudes. (default: False)

 -T TRUTH, --truth TRUTH